-Besides soap and steel wool, you can also use some really hot water and a spatula to take off seriously cooked-on food.
+Besides soap and a scrubby, you can also use some really hot water and a spatula to take off seriously burnt-on food.
 It’s how cooks clean flat-top grills in a restaurant, so it’ll work for you, too.

 How to Dry a Cast Iron Pan